Newsroom

 According to data from the United Network of Organ Sharing (UNOS), more than 30 percent of all deceased organ donors in the United States since 1988 have been aged 50 or older.
 And it’s a trend that’s rising.
 In 2021, one out of every three people who donated organs was over the age of 50.
 That’s up more than 8 percent from just 20 years ago.
 And in the last 20 years, 17 people over the age of 90 have died and become organ donors in the United States.
 The bottom line?
 You’re never too old to make a difference.

-Lockhart’s donation could go on to help thousands of people.
-UNOS Chief Medical Officer David Klassen hopes others follow Lockhart’s example.
+Mr. Allen's donation could go on to help thousands of people.
+UNOS Chief Medical Officer David Klassen hopes others follow the example set by older donors.
 “Too often, people mistakenly believe there is an age limit associated with being an organ donor,” said Klassen.
 “The truth is, no one is ever too old or too young to give the gift of life.
-Every potential donor is evaluated on a case-by-case basis at the time of their death to determine which organs and tissue are suitable for donation.
-Cecil’s generous and historic gift is a perfect example of that.”
+Every potential donor is evaluated on a case-by-case basis at the time of their death to determine which organs and tissue are suitable for donation.”

 Give the gift of life at any age

 Organ donation is not something that is just for young people.
-Each and every American has the power to make a contribution as significant as Lockhart’s by registering as a donor.
-As it did with Lockhart, donation ensures a life of service can extend long after you’re gone.
+Each and every American has the power to make a contribution as significant as Mr. Allen’s by registering as a donor.
+As it did with Mr. Allen, donation ensures a life of service can extend long after you’re gone.
 Now it’s your turn.
 Give the gift of life at any age and sign up for the donor registry.
 You’ll increase the chance that patients waiting will get the transplants they need to survive.